mbookham7/mb-crdb-cdc-dlgen2-synapse/README.md

 # CockroachDB Change Data Capture (CDC) Integration with Synapse via Azure Blob Storage

-CockroachDB is an OLTP database with is perfect for supporting critical line of business applications.
+CockroachDB is an OLTP database witch is perfect for supporting critical line of business applications.
 However, a clients architecture will often contain many tools for analyzing data to help inform better business decisions.
 This means that a line of business database like CockroachDB must be able integrate with other systems to help perform this analysis.
 Previously, many data analytical tool would have been out of reach to many businesses due to cost but the raise in popularity of the hyper-scalers many more tools for analyzing data have become within reach.

 Microsoft Azure is the second most popular cloud provider and has many data analytics tools.
 In this tutorial we will look at how we can expose data form CockroachDB, which is often used to store data for transactional systems.
 This data would then be passed to Azure Synapse.